dis-moi/docs/REVIEW.md

 this can be relevant to keep other team members posted.
 Just be sure to add the WIP keyword somewhere in the title and/or add the `WIP` label to your PR.

-> Also if your PR relate to an issue in any way, don't forget to mention it (#42 for issue number 42)
+> Also if your PR relates to an issue in any way, don't forget to mention it (#42 for issue number 42)
 > https://www.conventionalcommits.org/en/v1.0.0-beta.2/#commit-message-for-a-fix-using-an-optional-issue-number

 > __Ultimate tip__ If your branch only contains one commit with a title and a body: